-Elizabeth Gilbert traveled the world to find her true love in “Eat, Pray, Love,” even though she found love, the 12-year relationship recently ended.
-Which makes me question, is there such a thing as happily ever after, does it exist?
-Maybe we need several chapters, a few good page-turners, and that’s ok, like a book, you have to keep going forward.
-I have always been and always will be, a hopeless romantic, even as Katie swept the hair off of Huble’s forehead in “The Way We Were,” I was still hoping for a different outcome.
-It’s human nature to want love and to be loved, finding that special person is the challenge.
+Elizabeth Gilbert travelled the world to find her true love in “Eat, Pray, Love,” even though she found love, the 12-year relationship recently ended.
+This makes me question, is there such a thing as happily ever after?
+Does it exist?
+Maybe we need several chapters?
+A few good page-turners, and that’s okay, like a book, you have to keep going forward.
+I have always been and always will be a hopeless romantic.
+Even as Katie swept the hair off of Hubble’s forehead in “The Way, We Were,” I was still hoping for a different outcome.
+It’s human nature to want love and to be loved; finding that special person to share that love with is the challenge.